johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

   > Settlers is an "intelligent" program that thinks for you and a game where
   > you are not required to take care of everything yourself.

-  There's a detailed summary on what certain combinations of Chip and Fast RAM will give you:
+  The manual includes a detailed summary of what certain combinations of Chip and Fast RAM will get you:

   {{< figure name="img/settlers-memory-configs.png"
       alt="The Settlers -- Configuration examples" width="100%" >}}